-The Commission's database contains records for 16,736 historic artifacts that have cultural, aesthetic or historical value.
-Of these, 3,439 are assigned to both the City and the District, 1,029 are assigned to the District, and 12,268 are assigned to the City.
-In 2016, a total of 64 artifacts were deaccessioned and disposed of from the Commission's collection.
-Of these items, 11 objects were assigned to both the City and the District, 4 were assigned to the District and 49 were assigned to the City.
-There are records for 2 objects loaned out to another museum, and 2 objects loaned in from private lenders, which are not assigned to either municipality.
-During the year, 35 artifacts were added to the collection.
+The database of museum artifacts contains records for 14,391 historic artifacts that have cultural, aesthetic or historical value.
+There are 12,398 accessioned objects of which 446 are assigned to both the City and the District, 932 are assigned to the District, and 11,020 are assigned to the City.
+In addition, there are records for 1,993 unaccessioned ("found in inventory") objects that have no assigned ownership.
+In 2017 a total of 2,185 artifacts were deaccessioned and disposed of from the Commission's collection.
+Of these items, 20 objects were assigned to both the City and the District, 108 were assigned to the District and 1,239 were assigned to the City.
+In 2017, 818 additional unaccessioned ("found in inventory") artifacts were approved for disposal by the Commission.
+There are records for 2 objects loaned out to another museum, and 8 objects loaned in from private lenders, which are not assigned to either municipality.
+During the year, 18 artifacts, jointly owned by the City and the District, were added to the collection.